 "We have an all-Indigenous writers room," said Sterlin Harjo near the beginning of Reservation Dogs' TCA21 panel.
-It's a sentence that shouldn't be groundbreaking in 2021 when it comes to a show entirely about the Indigenous experience and yet my eyes widened a bit.
-It's statement that got even more exciting when we learned that creators Harjo and Taika Waititi had the full support of the network from the moment they pitched it.
+It's a sentence that shouldn't be groundbreaking in 2021 when it comes to a show entirely about the Indigenous experience and yet it still is.
+It's a statement that got even more exciting when we learned that creators Harjo and Taika Waititi had the full support of the network from the moment they pitched it.

-"Comedy first, and in the background you'll have some of the more serious things," Harjo notes discussing the vibe of the show.
-"That's how we've survived, is through laughter."
+"Comedy first and in the background, you'll have some of the more serious things," Harjo notes discussing the vibe of the show.
+"That's how we've survived, through laughter."

 Waititi and Harjo come from different tribes from different sides of the world, but throughout their long friendship they've found that many of the experiences are the same.
 Both creators hope that those experiences connect with Indigenous viewers who haven't had the opportunity to see themselves on screen often.

-Reservation Dogs premieres on FX on August 9th, 2021.
-It will be available to watch on Hulu the day after it airs live.
+Reservation Dogs premieres on FX.
+It is available to watch on Hulu the day after it airs live.

 Get the latest updates, reviews and unmissable series to watch and more!